The gunman picked which coworkers he killed in San Jose, a witness says. It's yet another mass shooting in America's gun violence scourge - KION546

 “They were handguns of the type that would be legal in California,” Smith said, adding she didn’t know how or when the gunman obtained the weapons.

-Deputies and other law enforcement officers arrived as the shooting was happening, within two minutes of the calls, as the sheriff’s office has a station nearby.
+Deputies and other law enforcement officers arrived as the shooting continued, within two minutes of the calls, as the sheriff’s office has a station nearby.
 They confronted the gunman on a building’s third floor within six minutes, Smith told CNN.

-“I know for sure that when the suspect knew the law enforcement was there, he took his own life,” Smith told reporters earlier.
+The gunman “took his own life in front of the deputies,” Smith told CNN.
 She said she believes the law enforcement officers’ quick response saved many lives.

 Smith didn’t know why the items were there or what the gunman might have intended for them, she said.